AstroinformaticsAU/VersionControlTutorial/source/pages/0-intro.rst

 checking out from, the 'central' repository when they are happy.
 With more traditional "centralised" systems such as Subversion, users must have access to the central repository to commit any changes.
-With Git, you could happily work away on a plane without an internet connection...
+With Git, you could happily work away on a plane without an internet connection.

-Git is also much faster than alternatives such as Subversion and is written primarily in C and shell script.
+Git is also much faster than many alternatives, such as Subversion, and is written primarily in C and shell script.
 Finally - it's worth noting that Git was originally written by the famous Linus Torvalds (creator of Linux).

 There are other worthwhile alternatives which we aren't going to cover here - in particular `Mercurial <http://mercurial.selenic.com/>`_.
 Written in Python,